aeternity/protocol/node/api/channels_api_usage.md

 }
 ```

-The owner is to decode the transaction, inspect its contents, sign it, encode
+The owner is to decode the transaction, inspect its contents, authenticate it, encode
 it and then post it back via a WebSocket message:

 ```javascript